DogFingerStudios/Yanorra/Wiki/Velu.md

 # Velu

 **Velu** is a prominent agricultural nation located in East Yanorra, known for its fertile lands and strict immigration policies.
-Positioned as a critical trade partner for Duvessa, Velu plays a significant role in the post-Drift economy, supplying agricultural goods across the Virelich Ocean.
+Positioned as a critical trade partner for Duvessa, Velu plays a significant role in the post-Drift economy, supplying agricultural goods across the Valka Ocean.

 ## Overview